-Arianna Barone, Color & Design Expert

 Your staircase presents a design opportunity, especially when it coincides with modern wainscoting.
 Make it stand out with pretty, neutral hues in a higher sheen that help to highlight the details that make your house a home.
 For a look like this one, try:

-Common in older homes, traditional wainscoting typically consists of white or off-white painted paneling on the lower walls paired with a different color on the upper walls.
-In this sunny bedroom, traditional style wainscoting in a board and batten paneling mimics a headboard in bright Atrium White OC-145, contrasting the cheerful upper wall in Beacon Hill Damask HC-2, from our Historical Color Collection.
-Other traditional paint pairings we love include:
+In this sunny bedroom, traditional style wainscoting in a board-and-batten paneling mimics a headboard in bright Atrium White OC-145, contrasting the cheerful upper wall in Beacon Hill Damask HC-2, from our Historical Color Collection.

 Wainscoting has its place in even the most modern of homes.
 Whether you’re looking for an energizing color combination or a sleek all-in-one look, try one of our contemporary wainscoting ideas to bring a fresh new look to any space.

-If you want a more modern take on traditional wainscoting, try bolder, darker paint colors for a dose of drama.
-Here, wainscoting that reaches two-thirds of the way up the wall injects eye-catching color to this chic entryway in Cedar Mountains 706, a cool sage.
+Here, board and batten that reaches two-thirds of the way up the wall injects eye-catching color to this chic entryway in Cedar Mountains 706, a cool sage.
 Fresh Cloud White OC-130, on the upper wall, provides elegant contrast.
-Other deep-hued wainscoting paint combinations to try include:

 Complement crisp white wainscoting with creative and colorful accent walls.
 We love to pair these stunning shades with White Wisp OC-54 wainscoting:

-Give your powder room a pop with a bold wainscoting color and matching wallpaper.
+Give your powder room a pop by pairing boldly painted beadboard with matching wallpaper.
 Coastal hues are a great choice for this kind of design style, as they exude an elegant look with a touch of color.
 Get started with one of these beachy hues:

 No matter the design style you’re going for, painted wainscoting can help you set the mood in your space and deliver a dose of color when you need it.
 Follow our lead for wainscoting ideas and let us help you find the hue that’s perfect for your project.

-Want to lend your neutral wainscoting a modern feel?
+Want to lend a modern feel to beadboard wainscoting?
 Use an off-white with a warm gray cast, and pair with lots of gold hardware, as seen in this farmhouse kitchen, featuring perennial homeowner and interior designer favorite Revere Pewter HC-172.
 Other favorites for your modern wainscoting color scheme include:

 Blue paint colors remain a favorite among homeowners, and with good reason: it can pretty much be used anywhere, even wainscoting.
 While our top-selling Hale Navy HC-154 is a phenomenal choice for blue wainscoting, you can use any shade you choose.
 Try one of these for a true blue design statement: